derickdecesare/interactive_correlation_analyzer/README.md

 ### Monte Carlo

 Click on the Monte Carlo dropdown in the sidebar and select the number of years and weights for the different sectors you have selected.
-Then click the button that says "Run Monte Carlo". that will initiate the execution of the algorithm - be patient it takes few seconds for the algorithm to go through all the iterations.
+Then click the button that says "Run Monte Carlo".
+That will initiate the execution of the algorithm - be patient it takes few seconds for the algorithm to go through all the iterations.

 Once finished you will see the results populate.
 Including the Simulations Visulized: